Professional Speaker on Social Media, Tourism & Travel

 - Digital marketing session at the America Outdoors annual conference and outfitter expo in Salt Lake City, Utah.

 - Breakout sessions about online presence and podcasting, at two different Texas Historical Commission Real Places heritage tourism conferences, Austin, TX.

 - Breakout session about DMO blogging for the Kentucky Travel Industry Association annual conference, Owensboro, KY.

-- Breakouts at Texas Downtown Association annual conferences in Granbury, TX and Georgetown, TX.
+- Breakouts at Texas Downtown Association annual conferences in Granbury, TX, Georgetown, TX, and Denton, TX.

 - Two breakouts at the Heartland Byways conference for scenic byways and heritage highways, in Council Bluffs, IA.

 - A full day of custom training for Visit Joplin partners, Joplin, MO.

 - A full day of custom training for Wisconsin Main Street partners, Kenosha, WI.

 - Breakout at the Building Community conference for Midwest DMOs and travel bloggers in Clear Lake, IA.

 - Breakout on “Social Media for B2B: LinkedIn and More” plus roundtable sessions “The Company Page: Key Steps to Improve Your LinkedIn Storefront” and “Most Valuable Way to Spend an Hour?
 Twitter Chats!” at the Simpleview Summit, Tucson, AZ.